Shawn-Cao/shawn-cao.github.io/_posts/2015-12-06-Chiffon-Cake-Roll-Recipe.md

 ### Feedback ###
 Flour is prob not enough or not sifted well to support the cake structure.
   1. For now an easier fix is to whip egg white to only wet puffing and make thinner cakes.
-  2. Another solution from JunZhi is to inject
+  2. Another solution from JunZhi is to inject whipped cream in the middle.